 Their reaction is almost as old as time.
 After Adam and Eve sinned, their natural inclination was to hide and cover up.
 From Eden on, sin has driven us away from God and each other.
 Yet the good news is that the cross of Jesus Christ brings sinners back together and to God.

-Redeemed people should know better, but sometimes the messages we send our teens express an utter lack of grace: "Don't bother coming home if you get pregnant!"
+Redeemed people should know better, but sometimes our messages express an utter lack of grace: "Don't bother coming home if you get pregnant!"
 "I'll disown you if you ever humiliate me that way!" or "You'll be expelled from your Christian school!" . . . as though unwed pregnancy is the unpardonable sin.

 |As revealed in a "Which is Worse?" blog post, having a baby outside marriage is less acceptable to Americans than is the act between unmarried partners leading to pregnancy (58% to 66%).
 What's wrong with this picture?2

-Sometimes teens mistakenly perceive this is how adults will respond without having heard anyone say such a thing to them.
+Sometimes teens mistakenly perceive this is how parents and others will respond without anyone having said such a thing to them.
 It's appalling to think that babies have died as a result of a false assumption.
 Parents would be horrified and heartbroken to learn a grandchild has died on that basis.
 We need to be pro-active.

 Abortion does not, however, solve problems.
 It does not bring the freedom, joy, grace, acceptance, love, peace, blessing, and hope that confession of sin provides.
 No, instead it compounds the sin and sorrow.

 How can we spare each other the pain?
 What messages can parents, churches, and Christian schools give teenagers to help them understand both the sinfulness of sex outside marriage and the futility of hiding a resulting pregnancy under the cloak of abortion?
 Can we encourage confession and pave the way for transformation . . . long before our children face these temptations?

 Leave doors of communication open: "You can talk to me about anything."